FAQs About Deep Pocket Sheets

 How do you wash deep pocket sheets?

 How you wash deep pocket sheets depends more on the material of your sheets than the size or depth.
 Refer to care labels for recommendations on wash and dry cycles.
-If your sheets are bulky, you may want to use a large washer and dryer meant for bedding-sized items for a more thorough cleaning.
+If your sheets are bulky, you may want to use a large front-loading washer and dryer meant for bedding-size items for a more thorough cleaning.
 Want to know more about cleaning bedding?
 Get a full rundown with Bed Sheet Care 101.

 More Ways to Shop